Help our permaculture farm with garden, eco-building, animals and community activities in Brakel, Belgium

 Dies sind zusätzliche optionale Bewertungen, wenn Mitglieder Feedback hinterlassen.
 Es wird die im Schnitt hinterlassene Bewertung für jede Option angezeigt.

-Help a family with kids in Antwerp, Belgium
+Help in a farm with a big ecological garden in Maldegem, Belgium